jgourmelen/django-postman/docs/quickstart.rst

 ~~~~~~~~~~~~

 A CSS file is provided with the application, for the Admin site: :file:`postman/css/admin.css`.
-It is not obligatory but makes the display more confortable.
+It is not mandatory but makes the display more comfortable.

 A basic CSS file is provided to style the views: :file:`postman/css/postman.css`.
 You may use it as a starting point to make your own design.